Skip to main content

 Protecting a controller with a permission

-Virtual roles are an extension of the role concept where membership is determined at runtime (not stored in the database).
-CMS ships with several predefined virtual roles (such as Anonymous, Everyone, Authenticated, Creator, CmsAdmins, CmsEditors, SearchAdmins, and SearchEditors).
+Virtual roles are an extension of the role concept where membership is determined at runtime rather than stored in the database.
+CMS ships with several predefined virtual roles: Anonymous, Everyone, Authenticated, Creator, CmsAdmins, CmsEditors, SearchAdmins, and SearchEditors.

 Mapped roles in appsettings.json